fatuma65/AI-Calender-Assistant/README.md

 - Framework: Express
 - Database: PostgreSQL with Prisma ORM
 - Scheduler: Node-Cron
-- Notefications: Nodemailer for email notifications
+- Notifications: Nodemailer for email notifications

 ### FrontEnd :-
 - React (To be implemented in the future)